Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-57-cat-and-mouse-pt1-hunter-and-hunted.md

 The kids choroused as one, *"A smart fighter doesn’t fight at all!"*

 "Ha!
 Good!
-But our time’s up ‘fer this week…"
+But our time’s up ‘fer this week..."

 Groans all around.

 "Yeah yeah.
 Don’t worry, we’ll do more throws in *next* week’s lesson, okay?
-Y’all kicked... uh, *butt* today, so let’s get cooled down and stretched out…" Firth clapped his huge mitts together loudly.
+Y’all kicked... uh, *butt* today, so let’s get cooled down and stretched out..."
+Firth clapped his huge mitts together loudly.
 "Find a partner and git ‘er dun!
 Go!"

 Naturally, Ramsey wouldn’t stop chattering excitedly on the way home.